5g-media/openstack-kafka-publisher/README.md

 ## Introduction

-The role of the `Openstack-kafka-publisher` service is to receive monitoring data of the running network services (and the running VNFs) deployed in OpenStack NFVI through the Ceilometer service (OpenStack) over UDP protocol and forward them in the publish/subscribe broker of 5G-MEDIA Service Virtualization Platform.
+The role of the `Openstack-kafka-publisher` service is to receive monitoring data of the running network services (and the running VNFs/VMs) deployed in OpenStack NFVI through the Ceilometer service (OpenStack) over UDP protocol and forward them in the publish/subscribe broker of 5G-MEDIA Service Virtualization Platform.

 Actually, this service feeds the [MAPE](https://github.com/5g-media/mape) with monitoring data.